 As we move further into the holiday season, the risk of home fires increases even more.
 In Part 1 of our holiday fire safety series, we discussed open-flame hazards, such as fireplaces, candles, and cooking.
 In this post, we’re going to talk about how decorations can be hazardous, including things like Christmas trees, lighting, and other electrical hazards.

-Real christmas trees look and smell great, but they are also one of the leading causes of fires during the holiday season.
+Real Christmas trees look and smell great, but they are also one of the leading causes of fires during the holiday season—starting about 210 fires each year.
 Here’s how to keep your tree pretty and bright (minus the flames of course).

 Fire safety starts with the tree selection process.
 The Christmas Tree Association says that fresh trees are less likely to catch fire because they aren’t dried out.
 The CTA also says to keep an eye out for “vibrant green needles that are hard to pluck.”
 This means the needles will be less likely to shed and start a fire with any possible hazards.
 Keeping it watered after you put it up in your home is another way to help prevent fires.